 Rim lighting is a kind of backlighting.
 In rim lighting, the light strikes the subject from an angle.
-So that the edge of the subject highlights, and it clearly shows the subject’s shape and separates the subject from the background.
+So that the edge of the subject is highlighted, and it clearly shows the subject’s shape and separates the subject from the background.

 To create rim light in the studio:

 - Set a single light source behind the subject.

 - Turn the subject until its edges are highlighted.

 - When you use natural light, try it on a sunny day.

 - Choose the subject in a position where the light is from above and from behind it.